-The tough part comes now – implementation.
+The challenging part comes now – implementation.

 Because most human beings are resistant to change, implementing a project management tool in your team’s daily workflow won’t be easy.
 Whether your team handles a single task or multiple projects, they’ll be hesitant to move out of their comfort zone.

-9. Analyze your results after few months
+9. Analyze your results after a few months

 Once you’ve implemented software and trained your team, it’s probably time to look back at how your project management tool helped streamline your process and to what extent it improved your workflow.